AdobeDocs/workfront.en/help/manage-work/projects/create-projects/create-project.md

 * Import a project using kick-starts.

-  As a `Workfront administrator`, you can import projects using a kick-start.
+  As a Workfront administrator, you can import projects using a kick-start.

-  For information about importing data using kick-starts in `Workfront`, see [Import data into Adobe Workfront via a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md) .
+  For information about importing data using kick-starts in Workfront, see [Import data into Adobe Workfront via a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md) .

   For information about importing projects using kick-starts, see [Kick-Starts scenario: simple project and task import preparation](../../../administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md) .

-* Publish an initiative from a scenario in the `Adobe Workfront Scenario Planner`.
-This is available only in `the new Adobe Workfront experience` and requires an additional license.
-For information about the `Workfront Scenario Planner`, see [The Adobe Workfront Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md).
+* Publish an initiative from a scenario in the Adobe Workfront Scenario Planner.
+This is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see [The Adobe Workfront Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md).
 For information about creating projects from publishing initiatives, see Update or create projects by publishing initiatives in the Adobe Workfront Scenario Planner .

 ## Create a project from scratch